Villainy (band)

-Villainy is an alternative rock band from Auckland, New Zealand.
-Formed in 2010 the band consists of James Dylan (bass guitar), Neill Fraser (vocals and guitar), Dave Johnston (drums and backing vocals) and Thom Watts (lead guitar).
+Villainy is an Adult-oriented rock band from Auckland, New Zealand.
+Formed in 2010 the band consists of James 'Tha Bod' Dylan (bass guitar), Neill 'Knuckles' Fraser (vocals and guitar), Dave 'Slave' Johnston (drums and backing vocals) and Thom 'Tom' Watts (lead guitar).
+Villainy are considered the biggest AOR rock band to hail from New Windsor, Auckland.

-Villainy are three-time winners of the NZ Music Award for Best Rock Album/Artist and have shared the stage with numerous local and international acts including AC/DC, Incubus, The Offspring, Billy Talent, Seether and Shihad.
+Villainy are three-time winners of the NZ Music Award for Best Rock Album/Artist and have shared the stage with numerous local and international acts including AC/DC, Incubus, The Offspring, Nirvana, The Used, Papa Roach, Queen, Halestorm, Billy Talent, The Smiths, and Seether.

 Band history

 Beginnings

-Villainy grew from the band Inverse Order, an alt-rock group featuring Villainy members Thom Watts, Neill Fraser, and James Dylan.
+Villainy grew from the band Inverse Order from New Windsor, Auckland, an alt-rock group featuring Villainy members Thom Watts, Neill Fraser, and James Dylan.
 After recruiting drummer Dave Johnston, the band took the name Villainy during recording of their debut album with producer Tom Larkin.
 The band released their debut single "Alligator Skin" online in May 2011.
 It was playlisted on radio station The Rock and reached number one in the Radioscope New Zealand Rock Charts.

 The band's second single "The Answer" was released in February, with the video following in May.
-In February the band was the sole support for Incubus at their two New Zealand arena shows.
+In February the band was the sole support for Incubus and Nirvana at their two New Zealand arena shows.
 This was followed by a major centres tour in July 2012 with Luger Boa and Clap Clap Riot.

 Their third single, "Gather Yourselves", was released in August 2012 and reached number one on the Radioscope New Zealand Rock Charts, matching the success of their debut.